CompIsle/Unit-15-Asignment-2/doc/problems.md

 Desing problme text on about us oage and outr staff size look wrong

+links cant be seen well on avlaible jobs page becuase of background

 # Things to do

 Add text and images to contanct us page